 Norway, and the Lofoten Islands in particular, can have very unpredictable weather.
-It is also a very expensive place to visit and having to buy a last minute item you forgot about can really break your budget.
-You definitely don’t want to forget anything while packing for a summer trip to Norway.
+It is also a very costly place to visit and forgetting an item can mean a last minute trip to a mall in Norway where items are expensive.
+Not packing properly can literally break your budget.
+You don’t want to forget anything while packing for a summer trip to Norway.

-Lofoten will definitely have warmer weather than if you are visiting in the winter months.
-But, you still need to remember to pack warm clothes and layers.
+Lofoten is sure to have warmer weather compared to visiting in the winter months.
+Thanks to the Gulf Stream, it can be quite beautiful for most of summer with temperatures reaching 73°F (23°C).
+But regardless, you still need to pack warm clothes and layers.
 Below is exactly what I brought to Norway when I went in July 2019.
 This is the perfect packing list to get you on your way.

 Tip: Click on any of the pictures or links to shop exactly what I use when I travel.
 Most are Amazon items so definitely utilize this shopping list if you are an Amazon Prime member!